jldupont/gcp-inventory/README.md

 # Usage

+## Planning

+Usually, an SDLC process for governing application lifecycle is leveraged.
+In this context, it is best practice to have multiple environments (aka `projects`) in a `workload` (i.e. collection of projects).

+From the above, it is reasonable one would want to use `gcp-inventory` on all projects in the workload.
+Thus, the following steps are assumed:

+* Choose a project where the target GCS bucket will provisioned (e.g. the '-src' project along with source code)
+* Further to the previous point, consider using a separate project if you plan to expose the bucket to a third party.
+This step is not strictly required: it really depends on your risk appetite.
+Properly securing a GCS bucket is fairly straightforward now.

+## Preparation for automation

 * Clone this repository
 * Execute `make install`
 * Edit the configuration of the file `config.yaml`

+## CI/CD Setup

+The following steps are assumed to be executed in an environment either in the target project or in one that where the target project is accessible.

+* Ensure the target project id is configured correctly in the environment variables (i.e. either `PROJECT_ID`, `_PROJECT_ID` or `PROJECT`)
+* Ensure that the Service Account for the Cloud Run Job exists and has sufficient rights against the list of services in scope
+* Ensure that said Service Account has also `list` and `create` permissions to the target bucket
+* Ensure that the file `config.yaml` in the same directory as the makefile
 * Execute `make deploy`

 ## Deployment dependencies